 3 Guides to Consider When Choosing a Resistance Box

-- Resistance range varies depending in your purpose.
-Based on my experience, resistance range in which you can use for RTD, multimeters and Resistivity Meters is from 0.01 ohms to 11 Mohms is already fine
+- Resistance range varies depending on your purpose.
+Based on my experience, the resistance range which you can use for RTD, multimeters, and Resistivity Meters is from 0.01 ohms to 11 Mohms is already fine

-- For other types of insulation meter, you can use the 1 Megaohm to 11 Megaohms range.
+- For other types of insulation meters, you can use the 1 Megaohm to 11 Megaohms range.

-- For insulation meter with a much more higher range of resistance, use a separate resistance box.
-It can reach until 10 Gigaohms.
-Check example from Amazon (click the photo below).
+- For an insulation tester that has a much higher range of resistance, use a separate resistance box.
+It can reach 10 Gigaohms.
+Check the example from Amazon (click the photo below).

 - The most application has low voltage and low powered ratings, instruments like RTD, multimeter and resistivity meters.

 - For insulation testing purposes, voltage rating can range as high as 5000 V or 5kV.